 In March 2017, we initiated a second Phase 2 clinical trial to confirm the dose and optimize the delivery of topsalysin for the treatment of clinically significant localized prostate cancer.
-This study will also utilize previously obtained MRI images of each patient’s prostate mapped to real time 3D ultrasound to target the delivery of topsalysin directly into and around a pre-identified clinically significant tumor.
+This study utilizes previously obtained MRI images of each patient’s prostate mapped to real time 3D ultrasound to target the delivery of topsalysin directly into and around a pre-identified clinically significant tumor.
 The primary objective of the study is safety and tolerability of an injection of topsalysin and the key efficacy variable is focal ablation of a clinically significant lesion on biopsy after six months.
-Approximately 40 patients will be enrolled across clinical sites in the UK and US.
-Patient screening into the study has begun.

 A total of 18 patients with localized low to intermediate risk prostate cancer were enrolled in the Phase 2a proof of concept clinical trial.
-On June 9, 2016, we announced the biopsy results from all 18 patients enrolled in the Phase 2a proof of concept study of topsalysin for the treatment of localized prostate cancer.
 The one-time administration of topsalysin was well tolerated with no serious adverse events and no new safety signals being reported.
-Topsalysin demonstrated an ability to ablate tumor cells in 50 percent of patients (9/18 patients) six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.
-In preparation for the presentation of the Phase 2a proof of concept clinical trial data for an upcoming medical conference, we recently determined that 2 patients who were initially reported as having no response to treatment should have been reported as having a partial response to treatment.
-Taking into account the updated results, topsalysin demonstrated an ability to ablate tumor cells in more than 60 percent of patients (11/18 patients) six months after treatment in a patient population with pre-identified, low to intermediate risk prostate cancer.
+Topsalysin demonstrated an ability to ablate tumor cells in 60 percent of patients (11/18 patients) six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.